RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

   - subject/literature # This article covers information regarding a literary work.
   - subject/literature/non-fiction # This article covers a literary work of the genre: fiction.
   - subject/literature/fiction # This article covers a literary work of the genre: non-fiction.
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
-  - subject/literature/ # This article covers a literary work of the genre: .
 # These tags are used for misc. subjects.
   - subject/old_world # This article covers information which occurred in the Old World.
   - subject/new_world # This article covers information which occurred in the New World.